 But it wasn’t until a trip to Switzerland in 2008 that I paid attention to Läderach, when I know I stopped to take a long look at planks of chocolate barks stacked in a window in a shop not too far from the lake.

-What I remember most is seeing stacks upon stacks of these big planks of bark, noticing they were poured on top of transfer sheets so the Läderach branding was visible on every piece of bark.
+What I remember most is seeing stacks upon stacks of these big planks of bark, noticing they were poured on top of transfer sheets so the Läderach branding was visible on every piece.
 While you could buy packages of assortments, you could also order a custom selection by weight, with pieces broken off to order.

 I had never forgotten this and have long been an advocate of what I have always called ”bean-to-bark” products.
 It makes working with all kinds of inclusions easy and the requirements for precise molding just disappear.